Israelolatunji/BRAIN-STROKE-ANALYSIS/README.md

 This analysis identifies key trends related to stroke risks and uses logistic regression for prediction.
 Future work will focus on improving the model and exploring advanced algorithms.

 ---

-Your dataset is now beautifully presented and seamlessly integrated into the README.
-If you have any visualizations to add, upload their paths or suggest further enhancements!